 Nevada law allows the victim in an accident or injury case to recover lost income and lost wages.
 However, the lost wages must be documented and proven, and must have been caused by the defendant’s negligence or wrongdoing.

-“Lost wages” in Nevada can include:
+Sources of lost wages in Nevada can include:

 - Regular pay,